 OSSE leveraged the existing statewide structures of OSSE's Principal Advisory Council (PAC) and OSSE's Teacher Advisory Council (TAC) to further consult with school leaders and teachers around the use ESSER III-ARP funds.
-The PAC and TAC are diverse groups of 23 school leaders and 23 teachers, respectively, from across the District that reflect the demographics of the District's schools and students.
+The PAC and TAC are diverse groups of 23 school leaders and 23 teachers, respectively, from across the District that reflect the demographics of the District's schools and students, including teachers and school leaders directly serving students with disabilities, students in the care of DC (including students that are incarcerated and in foster care), and schools with significant populations of English learners and students experiencing homelessness.
 These advisory councils meet quarterly and serve as a 'brain trust' to the State Superintendent and OSSE top leadership to ensure OSSE's policies, programs and resources are informed by school- and classroom-level perspectives.
 The following advisory council meetings included topics related to ARP ESSER spending:

-- June 2020 PAC and TAC Meetings: PAC and TAC members gave feedback on OSSE's initial draft of the Guiding Principles for Continuous Education, provided input on which of the guiding principles would be the most challenging to implement, and offered proposed supports and solutions, in particular for student subgroups disproportionately impacted by COVID-19. - July 2020 PAC "Listening, Learning, Leading" Series: Each week in July 2020, OSSE hosted a weekly session for LEA and school leaders, including PAC members, to come together and share challenges, ideas, and potential solutions around school re-entry, including the topics of using learning management systems, scheduling and classroom structures, and how to maximize instructional time to deepen instructional quality. - November 2020 PAC and TAC Meetings: PAC and TAC members gave input on OSSE's plans for a statewide literacy framework aimed at accelerating literacy learning and closing achievement gaps in English language arts, grades K-12. - February 2021 PAC and TAC Meetings: PAC and TAC members shared challenges and "what's working" for distance learning, and then gave input and feedback on OSSE's strategic priority to deepen teacher instructional practices in order to catalyze progress and dramatically shift the trajectory of growth for special populations and students furthest from opportunity. - June 2021 TAC Meeting: TAC members provided input and feedback on training content and resources that OSSE will use to build out on-demand wellness resources for all District educators.
+- June 2020 PAC and TAC Meetings: PAC and TAC members gave feedback on OSSE's initial draft of the Guiding Principles for Continuous Education, provided input on which of the guiding principles would be the most challenging to implement, and offered proposed supports and solutions, in particular for student subgroups disproportionately impacted by COVID-19, including students with disabilities, English learners, students experiencing homelessness, and students with barriers to accessing technology. - July 2020 PAC "Listening, Learning, Leading" Series: Each week in July 2020, OSSE hosted a weekly session for LEA and school leaders, including PAC members, to come together and share challenges, ideas, and potential solutions around school re-entry, including the topics of using learning management systems, scheduling and classroom structures, and how to maximize instructional time to deepen instructional quality.
+Discussion topics included how to best serve student populations disproportionately impacted by COVID-19, including students with disabilities, English learners, students experiencing homelessness, and students with barriers to accessing technology.

+- November 2020 PAC and TAC Meetings: PAC and TAC members gave input on OSSE's plans for a statewide literacy framework aimed at accelerating literacy learning and closing achievement gaps in English language arts, grades K-12.
+Specific input was solicited for the sections of the plan that would address accelerating literacy achievement for students with disabilities and English learners. - February 2021 PAC and TAC Meetings: PAC and TAC members shared challenges and "what's working" for distance learning, and then gave input and feedback on OSSE's strategic priority to deepen teacher instructional practices in order to catalyze progress and dramatically shift the trajectory of growth for special populations and students furthest from opportunity, including students with disabilities and English learners. - June 2021 TAC Meeting: TAC members provided input and feedback on training content and resources that OSSE will use to build out on-demand wellness resources for all District educators.
 The Council also gave critical input on a toolkit that OSSE is developing as part of its initiative to support school-level capacity building in educator wellness structures and practices to help ensure that educator wellness continues to be embedded in school structures beyond the pandemic.
+The discussion was grounded in OSSE's newly updated guiding principles for continuous education, including the principle that in order for accelerated learning to take place, schools must account for the pandemic's impact on the physical, social-emotional, mental and behavioral well-being of educators and staff, in addition to students and families.